 This is Jeopardy!

 After an hour of instruction from Jeff Weiner, Agency Manager and Vice President of Old Republic National, Stacy and Steve donned their Alex Trebec moustaches (figuratively speaking) and hosted a spirited game of Jeopardy!
-With prizes provided by
+With prizes provided by Eric Halliday and Darin Rhodes of Security Home Mortgage, the competition was fierce.

 In the end, the men won, receiving miniature tool kits, but everyone earned two CE credits for attending.

-Dan Colfack, Tammy Colfack, Dan Crawley, Liana Brown, Rob Rainaldi, Stephanie Robinson, Alan Jones, and Melanie Jones.
+We'd like to thank the fabulous people who attended; Dan Colfack, Tammy Colfack, Dan Crawley, Liana Brown, Rob Rainaldi, Stephanie Robinson, Alan Jones, and Melanie Jones.

 And fear not, ladies!
 A rematch is coming soon...